multitudes/42-minishell/README.md

 }

 ```
-need linking with `-lreadline` when compiling.
+The function requires linking with `-lreadline` when compiling.
-Using add_history() function, we add the input to the history list maintained by Readline.
+Using the `add_history()` function, we add the input to the history list maintained by Readline.
 This allows users to recall and edit previously entered command lines using the up and down arrow keys.
-It seems that we are not allowed to use the history_list() function or the history_get() function therefore we will have to implement our own history list.
+As we were not allowed to use the `history_list()` function or the `history_get()` function we implemented our own history list.

 ## On the mac m1
 I could get the readline and add_history functions to work on my mac m1.